 Products & Services

-We have a wide range of different skills ranging from mobile using Android, websites usnig ReactJS, TailwindCSS and NextJS and backend systems using Laravel PHP, C# .Net Core and C++.
+I have a wide range of different skills ranging from mobile using Android, websites using ReactJS, TailwindCSS and NextJS and backend systems using Laravel PHP, C# .Net Core and C++.

-Whatever we develop, whether its for mobile, an API or a website, we strove to do one thing, make something that is useful, functional and simple to use for our fellow users and developers, and with whatever we develop, we provide the same quality support whether you're a paid customer or using a free service - after all we believe, if the service could be the best thing sliced bread, but if you get can't get support when you need it, its pointless.
+Whatever I develop, whether its for mobile, an API or a website, I strive to do one thing, make something that is useful, functional and simple to use for my fellow users and developers, and with whatever I develop, I provide the same quality support whether you're a paid customer or using a free service - after all I believe, the service could be the best thing sliced bread, but if you get can't get support when you need it, its pointless.

-Below you will find details about our past projects, current projects and what to expect in the future.
+Below you will find details about my past projects, current projects and what to expect in the future.

-Crash catch is our simple and lightweight crash and error reporting service, designed for every developer, every platform and every programming language.
-T his is a new which we are currently undergoing beta testing with official libraries to send crash reports from your Android, PHP, ReactJS projects to name a few, with many more to come.
+Crash catch is my simple and lightweight crash and error reporting service, designed for every developer, every platform and every programming language.
+This is a new service which I am currently undergoing beta testing with official libraries to send crash reports from your Android, PHP, ReactJS projects to name a few, with many more to come.

 It is focussed towards solo developers and small startups, so it is designed to be affordable, but provide all of the information you need to help diagnose a fault with your apps and services without all of the necessary bloat or irrelevant data or complicated integrations but receive real time notifications of crashes as and when they happen.
 But, don't worry, you'll only receive a notification on the first time the crash is seen, so you won't get flooded with notifications.

-You also have complete control of the crashes, such as crashes that you do not have control over, such as crashes that are caused by an underlying hardware/firware issue that you can't control you can tell Crash Catch not to report on them anymore, or crashes that are for an older version of your project you can tell Crash Catch to only report on crashes for newer versions only so you don't get notified of crashes from users who haven't updated.
+You also have complete control of the crashes, such as crashes that you do not have control over!
+Such crashes for example, can be caused by an underlying hardware/firmware issue that you can't control you can tell Crash Catch not to report on them anymore, or crashes that are for an older version of your project you can tell Crash Catch to only report on crashes for newer versions only so you don't get notified of crashes from users who haven't updated.